 During this holy month, people decorate their shops and houses.
 Every corner of Bazaars is lit up with twinkly lights, prayer flags, and flowers that add more charm to the festive spirit.
 Food shops and popular restaurants serve special dishes and offer exclusive discounts.
 Jama Masjid in Delhi is the best place to witness the fervor during Ramadan.

-Jama Masjid becomes the epicenter during the holy month of Ramadan.
-It is one of the largest mosques in India.
-It is made up of red sandstone and marbles and the charm of this building can not be put into words.
-Jama Masjid is considered to be the last marvel that was built by the Great Mughal ruler Shah Jahan.
-Built between 1644 and 1648, Jama Masjid is also known as the Friday Mosque.
+Jama Masjid located in Chandni Chowk, Delhi becomes the epicenter during the holy month of Ramadan.
+It is one of the largest mosques in India that is considered to be the last marvel that was built by the Great Mughal ruler Shah Jahan.
+You can reach Delhi by all means of transport that are mentioned below:

-Deboard at the Indira Gandhi International Airport (DEL) and from there take a cab, metro, auto-rickshaw, or some other means of public transport to reach your respective destination.
-To visit the masjid, you will need to cover a total distance of about 18-20 km from the airport.
+Deboard at the Indira Gandhi International Airport (DEL) and from there take a cab, metro, auto-rickshaw, or any other means of public transport to reach your respective destination.
+To visit Masjid, you will need to cover a total distance of about 18-20 km from the airport.
 The Indira Gandhi International Airport is well-connected with other Indian airports via direct and connecting flights from other cities.

 Getting a train to Delhi is not hard at all.
-You can easily catch a train in other Indian cities.
-Tourists can consider deboarding the train at Old Delhi Train station.
-From there, the masjid is located at a distance of 2-3 km only.
+You can easily catch a train from all Indian cities.
+Tourists can consider deboarding the train at Old Delhi railway station.
+From there you can either walk down or take a rickshaw to Masjid.

-Traveling via the road to Delhi will only add to the list of your fun experiences.
-It has good road connectivity via roads from nearby cities like Chandigarh, Ludhiana, Amritsar, and other cities and districts as well.
-Depending upon your convenience and budget, you can easily travel to Delhi by your own vehicle, private cab, or government/private buses.
+Traveling to Delhi by road is definitely a fun experience.
+It has good connectivity via roads from nearby cities like Chandigarh, Ludhiana, Amritsar, and other cities and districts as well.
+Depending upon your convenience and budget, you can easily travel to Delhi by your own vehicle, private cab or government/private buses.